 Location: Sunbury-on-Thames, Middlesex.

-2019 Dates: Every second and last Tuesday of the month.
+2020 Dates: Every second and last Tuesday of the month (and a single event in December).

 Best for: The early bird and the curious.